3sig/test-3db-template/README.md

 ## usage

+### getting started

+- fork the repository, either through github or with gh `gh repo fork 3sig/3suite-db-plugin-template`
+- change the `package.json` file to reflect your plugin's name
+- update `orchestrator.json5` to reflect your plugin's name

+### development

+use `npm run start` or `bun run start` to run 3suite-db with this plugin.

 ### creating a new project

 fork the repository--any changes that we make to the build workflows should be merged upstream to this template.